trimble-oss/modus-icons/readme.md

 ## Install

-Modus Icons are packaged up and published to npm.
-We only include the processed SVGs in this package - it's up to you and your team to implement.
+Modus Icons are packaged up and published to npm as processed SVGs, SVG sprites and ligature web fonts.
 [Read our docs](https://modus-icons.trimble.com/) for usage instructions.

 ```shell
 npm i @trimble-oss/modus-icons